ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_packaging-pricing.md

 ## Impact to existing users
 {: #vmwaresol_packaging-pricing-impact}

-If you are using VMware vSphere, VMware vCenter Server, or VMware ESXi on Bare Metal for Classic, you are migrated to VMware Cloud Foundation on 1 May 2024 and billed at its pricing.
+If you are using VMware vSphere, VMware vCenter Server, or VMware ESXi on Bare Metal for Classic, you are updated to VMware Cloud Foundation on 1 May 2024 and billed at its pricing.

 Customers will be entitled to all of the following VMware software products that are included in the VMware Cloud Foundation bundle: